-This handout lists examples of many questions you can ASK YOURSELF to discover how well your interactions with a particular person meet this person's cognitive needs, and how well your interactions rely on or use this person's cognitive strengths.
+This handout lists a few of the many questions you can ask yourself to discover how well your interactions with a particular person meet this person's cognitive needs, and how well your interactions rely on or use this person's cognitive strengths.
 The questions are based on specific brain functions and cognitive abilities.
-They focus on ways your communication strategies can make it easier or harder for this person to feel competent and comfortable, and to communicate and perform tasks.
+They focus on ways your communication strategies can make it easier or harder for this person to feel competent and comfortable and to perform tasks.